afitiskin/redux-saga-routines/README.md

 <form onSubmit={handleSubmit(action)}>...</form>
 ```

-To properly handle form error you have to pass to `action.failure` instance of `SubmissionError`:
+To properly handle form errors you have to pass to `action.failure` instance of `SubmissionError`:
 ```javascript
 yield put(action.failure(new SubmissionError(response.error)));
 ```